Buyers Guide to Choosing the Right Garage Door for Your Home

 7 Tips for When Your Remote Won’t Open the Garage Door From Outside

 Your garage door may have stopped working for various reasons.
-While you can fix most of these issues with minor adjustments, like changing the batteries, others may require closer attention.
+While you can often fix garage door openers with minor adjustments, like changing the batteries, other issues may require closer attention.

 Problems with garage doors opening often start with the remote.
 Garage door remotes use radio technology to operate.
 The remote control is a transmitter, sending signals to the garage door opener’s built-in receiver.
 When you press the button, the remote transmits a radio signal specific to that remote.